pdelporte/inline-edit/README.md

 The allowed values are *text*, *number*, *select*, *date* or *checkbox*.

 `data-value="{{ object.name }}"` is a raw copy the value before it is edited.
-I added this, because sometimes you add other information like a currency symbol or format the value to be more user friendly.
+I added this, because sometimes you add other information like a currency symbol or format the value to be more user-friendly.

 ## What about editing a foreign key?